 4. You don’t want to rely heavily on third-party apps.

-Link: Squarespace free trial (14 days)
+Website: Squarespace free trial (14 days)

 Out of the platforms listed here, Shift4Shop stands out by offering robust features and rock-solid security.
 Shift4Shop has designed a platform that’s scalable for growing businesses.